-- 28.1 The place of an individual competitor depends on (first) the number of transmitters found and (second) his or her running time.
+- 30.1 The place of an individual competitor depends on (first) the number of transmitters found and (second) his or her running time.
 Only transmitters which are scored for the particular category are considered.
-Competitors who have failed either to find any transmitter other than the finish beacon or who have exceed the time limit, shall not be classified. - 28.2 The place of a team depends on (first) the sum of transmitters found and (second) the sum of times reached by the two classified team members possessing the best results. - 28.3 Two or more competitors or teams having the same result shall be given the same placing in the results list.
-The position(s) following the tie shall remain vacant. - 28.4 Provisional results shall be announced and displayed in the finish area during the competition.
+Competitors who have failed either to find any transmitter other than the finish beacon or who have exceed the time limit, shall not be classified. - 30.2 The place of a team depends on (first) the sum of transmitters found and (second) the sum of times reached by the two classified team members possessing the best results. - 30.3 Two or more competitors or teams having the same result shall be given the same placing in the results list.
+The position(s) following the tie shall remain vacant. - 30.4 Provisional results shall be announced and displayed in the finish area during the competition.
 The official results shall be published not more than 2 hours after final approval of the provisional results by the Jury.
-They shall be handed out on the day of the competition to each team manager and to accredited media representatives and presented openly at three different places for general information at least. - 28.5 The official results shall include all participating competitors and teams. - 28.6 At the end of the championship every Jury member, team leader and accredited media representative shall receive an official results list and the competition maps.
-Official results lists, competition maps and further reports shall be published on the event website and sent in electronic form to every participating society.
+They shall be handed out on the day of the competition to each team manager and to accredited media representatives and presented openly at three different places for general information at least. - 30.5 The official results shall include all participating competitors and teams. - 30.6 At the end of the championship every Jury member, team leader and accredited media representative shall receive an official results list and the competition maps.
+Not more than one month after the event official results lists, competition maps with course details and further reports shall be published on or linked to the event website and IARU Region 1 ARDF WG website and sent in electronic form to every participating society.
 Further result lists and maps may be sold at a small charge to all interested.

-29. Prizes
+31. Prizes

-- 29.1 The title of World Champion or Regional/Continental Champion shall be awarded for the 3.5 and 144 MHz competitions and for each official category separately. - 29.2 The following prizes shall be awarded in all competitions:
+- 31.1 The title of World Champion or Regional/Continental Champion shall be awarded for the 3.5 and 144 MHz competitions and for each official category separately.

-• 1st place Gold medal and certificate
+- 31.2 The following prizes shall be awarded in all competitions:

-• 2nd place Silver medal and certificate
+- 1st place Gold medal and certificate

-• 3rd place Bronze medal and certificate
+- 2nd place Silver medal and certificate

-• 4th-6th place Certificate
+- 3rd place Bronze medal and certificate

-- 29.3 If two or more competitors or teams have the same placing, they shall each receive the appropriate medal and/or certificate. - 29.4 In the team classification, each classified member of the team shall receive the appropriate medal and/or certificate. - 29.5 The organiser shall arrange a dignified prize-giving ceremony. - 29.6 The prize-giving ceremonies shall be performed by the representatives of the organising society and the IARU Regional Organisation. - 29.7 During the prize-giving ceremony, the national flags of the first three competitors/teams should be flown and the national anthem of the winner may be played.
+- 4th-6th place Certificate - 31.3 If two or more competitors or teams have the same placing, they shall each receive the appropriate medal and/or certificate. - 31.4 In the team classification, each classified member of the team shall receive the appropriate medal and/or certificate. - 31.5 The organiser shall arrange a dignified prize-giving ceremony. - 31.6 The prize-giving ceremonies shall be performed by the representatives of the organising society and the IARU Regional organisation. - 31.7 During the prize-giving ceremony, the national flags of the first three competitors/teams should be flown and the national anthem of the winner may be played.

-30. Fair play
+32. Fair play